Oluwasetemi/oluwasetemi.dev/src/pages/git-with-hub-like-github/index.md

 git am --ignore-whitespace /tmp/fdb9921.patch
 ```

-- `hub-apply` - Download a patch from GitHub and apply it locally.Patches in git is a small changes to a git working directory that can be added to any git working directory.
-Some made a change to a code they only have read access to, the only was to share the changes with anyone who has write access is to create a patch from the changes.
-A patch contains the file changes, commits and all necessary information that can be added to the git.
+- `hub apply` - Download a patch from GitHub and apply it locally.Patches in git is a small changes to a git working directory that can be added to any git working directory.
+Someone made a change to a code they only have read access to, the only way to share the changes with anyone who has write access is to create a patch from the changes.
+A patch contains the file changes, commits and all necessary information that can be added to the git directory.

 ```sh
 git diff > mypatch.patch